LincaMarius/ISAP-1_Block_Diagram/README.md

 - 16 bytes of Program Memory
 - 1 Output Devices

+From the analysis carried out so far we can draw the following conclusions:
-The obvious limitation is given by the size of the programs that can be run, which is only 16 bytes, the computer cannot retain the values ​​of some variables because it cannot write to memory, and jumps cannot be made in the program to perform repetitive tasks.
+- the Size of Programs that can be run is only 16 bytes,
+- the computer cannot retain the values of some variables because it cannot write to Memory,
+- jumps in the program cannot be made to perform repetitive tasks because it cannot be written to the Program Counter,
+- the computer does not have a stack, so program subroutines cannot be called,
+- there is no input device that allows manual data entry.